 4. Kumquat – Kinkan

 When talking about the famous citrus fruits in Japan, I have to mention Kumquat or Kinkan.
-This unique fruit is a section of the Rutaceae family.
+Its scientific name is Citrus japonica, and it belongs to the Rutaceae family.
 Southern China is the homeland of this fruit.
-Also, you can find it in Japan, Taiwan, the Philippines, and India.
+Today, you can find it in Japan, Taiwan, the Philippines, and India.

 Furthermore, you can try oval kumquat, Hongkong kumquat, Meiwa kumquat, and other types.
-Compared to sudashi and yuzu, their sourness is lower.
-You can feel its flavor in marmalade and other sweet liqueurs in Japan.
+Compared to sudachi and yuzu, their sourness is lower.
+However, it’d be better to be used for making marmalade, jellies, and other sweet liqueurs in Japan.

-Nutrients: Plenty of calories, carbs, protein, vitamin C, calcium, magnesium, and potassium.
+Nutrients: Plenty of protein, vitamin C, calcium, magnesium, and potassium.

 Season: This fruit is common in the winter in Japan.